 Owing to the many names the man went by in his life, it is common to call him Octavius when referring to events between 63 and 44 BCE, Octavian when referring to events between 44 and 27 BCE, and Augustus regarding events from 27 BCE to his death in 14 CE.
-It should be noted, however, that Octavian himself, between the years 44 and 27 BCE, never went by that name, choosing instead to align himself closely with his great uncle by carrying the same name; a decision which prompted Mark Antony’s famous accusation, as recorded by Cicero,“You, boy, owe everything to your name”.
+It should be noted, however, that Octavian himself, between the years 44 and 27 BCE, never went by that name, choosing instead to align himself closely with his great uncle by carrying the same name; a decision which prompted Mark Antony’s famous accusation, as recorded by Cicero: "You, boy, owe everything to your name".

 After Julius Caesar’s assassination in March of 44 BCE, Octavian allied himself with Caesar’s close friend and relative, Mark Antony.
 Together with another supporter of Caesar, Marcus Aemilius Lepidus, Antony and Octavian formed the Second Triumvirate in October of 43 BCE.
 Their first order of business seems to have been the systematic killing of any political rivals and supporters of Caesar’s assassins.
 Exactly which of the three was most responsible for the killings is disputed by ancient and modern writers alike with some claiming Octavian innocent and others ascribing to him the most bloodshed.
-Having cleansed Rome of the 'bad blood’ of their opposition, the Second Trimvirate then turned their attention to Caesar’s assassins.
+Having cleansed Rome of the 'bad blood’ of their opposition, the Second Triumvirate then turned their attention to Caesar’s assassins.
 At the Battle of Phillipi in October 42 BCE, the forces of Brutus and Cassius were defeated by those of the Second Triumvirate forcing both assassins to kill themselves.

 Between 38 and 36 BCE, Octavian and Lepidus battled Sextus Pompeius (son of Pompey Magnus, Julius Caesar’s great rival) for rule of Rome with Antony lending aid from Egypt.
 The Second Triumvirate was victorious over Pompeius, and Lepidus, glorying in the triumph and confident of his strength, insulted Octavian by ordering him to leave Sicily, the theatre of operations, with his troops.
-Octavian, however, offered Lepidus’s troops more money than Lepidus could pay and his army defected to Octavian.
+Octavian, however, offered Lepidus’ troops more money than Lepidus could pay and his army defected to Octavian.
 Lepidus was stripped of all his titles save Pontifex Maximus and the Second Triumvirate came to an end.

 Augustus, Antony & Cleopatra

 During this time, however, relations between Octavian and Mark Antony began to deteriorate.
 In 40 BCE, in an effort to solidify their alliance, Octavian had given his sister, Octavia Minor, in marriage to Antony.
 Antony, though, had allied himself closely with Cleopatra VII of Egypt (the former lover of Julius Caesar and mother of his son Caesarion) and, in fact, had become her lover.
-Octavian charged that Antony had mis-used his sister when Antony divorced Octavia in favor of Cleopatra in 33 BCE which prompted Antony to write Octavian, “What’s upset you?
+Octavian charged that Antony had misused his sister when Antony divorced Octavia in favor of Cleopatra in 33 BCE which prompted Antony to write Octavian, “What’s upset you?
 Because I go to bed with Cleopatra?
 But she’s my wife and I’ve been doing so for nine years, not just recently.
 Does it really matter where, or with what women, you get your excitement?”

 To Octavian, Antony’s behavior in the east, both in private, politically and militarily, was intolerable.
-He forced the priestesses of the temple of Vesta in Rome to surrender Antony’s will and had it read in the Senate.
+He forced the priestesses of the temple of Vesta in Rome to surrender Antony’s will and had it read in the Roman Senate.
 The will gave away Roman territories to Antony’s sons and contained directions for a great mausoleum to be built in Alexandria for Antony and Cleopatra, among other stipulations which Octavian felt threatened the grandeur of Rome and branded Antony a renegade.

 Among the worst of Antony’s offenses was his declaration that Caesarion was the true heir of Julius Caesar, not Octavian.
 The Senate revoked Antony’s consulship and declared war on Cleopatra VII.
-At the Battle of Actium on 2 September 31 BCE Octavian’s forces, under the General Agrippa, defeated the combined forces of Antony and Cleopatra, scattered them (many had already defected to Octavian’s side before the battle) and pursued the survivors until 1 August 30 BCE when, after the loss of Alexandria, Antony and Cleopatra killed themselves.
+At the Battle of Actium on 2 September 31 BCE Octavian’s forces, under the general Marcus Agrippa, defeated the combined forces of Antony and Cleopatra, scattered them (many had already defected to Octavian’s side before the battle) and pursued the survivors until 1 August 30 BCE when, after the loss of Alexandria, Antony and Cleopatra killed themselves.
 Octavian had Caesarion strangled (stating that “two Caesars are one too many”) and Antony’s eldest son executed as a possible threat to Rome.

 Augustus as Emperor